 Most businesses have sales throughout the year and travel insurance companies are no different.
 Keep an eye out for sales or special promotions during the typical sales periods of Easter, End of Financial Year, Christmas and Boxing Day.

 13) Check whether you already have travel insurance

 You may already have complimentary travel insurance from your bank or credit card which you can activate before travelling.
 Check whether this will provide you with the cover you need and avoid buying another policy unnecessarily!

 14) Check whether kids are included for FREE!

-Some travel insurance companies will provide cover for up to 10 dependant children and grandchildren under 21 years old free of additional charge.
+Some travel insurance companies will provide cover for up to 10 dependant children and grandchildren aged 20 and under, free of additional charge.
 So if you’re travelling as a family, get a family policy and you may not have to pay extra for travel insurance for the children!